Arbitrary inference

+Arbitrary inferences tend to derive from emotional disturbances one experienced and gave a distorted meaning.
+Most of the time that distorted meaning involves blaming the self.

+Beck

 According to Beck (1967), a person goes through life with detrimental schemas and pessimistic point of view, they reinforce their harmful thoughts.
 People's prior beliefs also tend to reinforce that way of thinking, like when they focus on information that is in alignment with their belief and disregard equally relevant facts that do not align with their schemas.
 These schemas that dominate the cognitive processes consist of 1) Feeling inadequate and faulty, 2) Believing all actions and experiences will lead to failure, and 3) The future is discouraging.
 Over time, these thought processes become automatic.
 Without time to reflect on the cognitive process, one believes that their illogical reasoning to their conclusion is valid.
 Attributing the negative and distorted meaning of an event results in latent schemas that are later activated by events and influence how information from the event is processed.
 When a person creates an arbitrary inference it intervenes and is seen as effective response to the event.